ABOUT US

 Dr Debisi Araba

-Dr. Debisi Araba is a public policy, innovation and strategy specialist focused on the future of food, the environment, and entrepreneurship.
-He is currently a Visiting Research Fellow at the Centre for Environmental Policy, Imperial College London.
-He also serves on the Malabo Montpellier Panel of experts – an eminent group of global experts – working together to enhance African and European government support of national and regional agricultural development and food security priorities in Africa.
-Previously, he led the Africa Green Revolution Forum (AGRF) as Managing Director, and was also the Africa Region Director at the International Center for Tropical Agriculture (CIAT), a member of CGIAR, the consortium on international agriculture research.
-He has also served as the Senior Technical Adviser on Environmental Policy for the Minister of Agriculture and Rural Development in Nigeria.
+Dr. Debisi Araba is a public policy, innovation, and strategy specialist working at the intersection of food systems, the environment, and entrepreneurship.
+He is a Visiting Research Fellow at the Centre for Environmental Policy, Imperial College London, and a member of the Malabo Montpellier Panel of experts supporting agricultural development and food security in Africa.
+Previously, he served as Managing Director of the Africa Green Revolution Forum and as Africa Region Director at the International Center for Tropical Agriculture (CIAT–CGIAR), and has advised the Government of Nigeria on environmental policy in agriculture.

 Ms Elizabeth (“Lizzy”) Biney-Amissah